edgedb/easy-edgedb/chapter2/index.md

 However, `select` on an abstract type is just fine - it will select all the types that extend from it.
 Let's add a `PC` object now to make a `select` on the abstract `Person` type more interesting.

 We'll make a `PC` called Emil Sinclair who is a mystic.
-We'll also just give him `City` so he'll have all three cities.
+We'll also just type `City` for his `places_visited` link which will link him to all three cities.

 ```edgeql
 insert PC {